 Fear of Armageddon

-Just how graphic and real the Witness teaching of death is can be seen in the Watchtower illustrations.
-I can still recall vividly the pictures in the book From Paradise Lost to Paradise Regained, the handbook for Witness Children until the Bible Stories Book was released in 1978.
-The Enjoy Life brochure is another publication aimed at children.
+How graphic and real the Watchtower teaching of death is can be seen in its' illustrations.
+I recall vividly the pictures in the book From Paradise Lost to Paradise Regained, the handbook for Jehovah's Witness Children prior to the 1978 release of My Book of Bible Stories.
+The brochure, You Can Enjoy Life Forever was another publication aimed at children.
 The pictures are a terrifying and controlling concept for children and adults alike.
-One Witness mother and child I know had to be spoken to by the principal of her primary school for terrifying her class mates by telling them that they would be destroyed at Armageddon.
+One Witness mother and child I know had to be spoken to by the principal of her primary school for terrifying her class mates, telling them that they would be destroyed at Armageddon.

-"Most of the groups work hard to prevent defections: some ex-members cite warnings of heavenly damnation for themselves, their ancestors, and their children.
+Fear of Armageddon can stay with members long after ceasing association with the Organization.
+I know many former Witnesses that do not believe the religion teaches truth, yet illogically hold an incredible fear of being killed by God at Armageddon.
+Margaret Thaler Singer made this observation, applicable to Jehovah's Witnesses, in "Coming out of the Cults.""Most of the groups work hard to prevent defections: some ex-members cite warnings of heavenly damnation for themselves, their ancestors, and their children.
 Since many cult veterans retain some residual belief in the cult doctrines, this alone can be a horrifying burden."
+(Psychology Today, Jan 1979.)

 Fear of Disfellowshipping